mendhak/mendhak.github.io/posts/2024-01-09-automatic-hyperlink-selected-text-on-paste.md

 The [`isValidHttpUrl` function](https://stackoverflow.com/questions/5717093/check-if-a-javascript-string-is-a-url) can be as simple or as crude as you'd like.

+To make it a little smarter, allow the 'normal' paste operation to happen if the clipboard text is not a URL.
+That's done in the else block.

-It would be great if this became the norm, and I hope this post helps someone implement it.
+It would be great if this became more common, and I hope this post helps someone implement it.